frees-io/freestyle/docs/src/main/tut/docs/fetch/README.md

 Await.result(program[App.Op].exec[Future], Duration.Inf)
 ```

-However, we can run a fetch getting both the environment and result with `runF`, and pass the resulting cache to subsequent fetch runs.
+However, we can run a fetch getting both the environment and the result with `runF`, and pass the resulting cache to subsequent fetch runs.
 Note how the `"Fetching 1"` message is only printed once:

 ```tut:book
 def program[F[_]](